daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 AWS WAF works together with Amazon CloudFront and an Application Load Balancer.
 It works in a similar way as network ACLs by using a **web ACL** to protect your AWS resources i.e. by restricting IP addresses, SQL injection, XSS, etc.

-Charges are bqsed on the number of web ACLs you create, and the number of rules that you add per web ACL, and the number of web requests you receive.
+Charges are based on the number of web ACLs you create, and the number of rules that you add per web ACL, and the number of web requests you receive.

 ## Amazon Inspector